 Releasing inventory is the opposite of reserving it.
 When inventory is released, the reservation is "canceled", and the inventory is freed up for forecasting and future ad booking.
 Inventory cannot be released without first being reserved.

 Refers collectively to the line item types most commonly used to fill your site's unsold inventory.
-Remnant line items include Network, Bulk, Price Priority and represent kinds of non-guaranteed campaigns.
+Remnant line item types include Network, Bulk, Price Priority and can be used for various non-guaranteed transactions.
 They can satisfy an ad request when there are no guaranteed campaigns eligible to serve.
 Also see Non-guaranteed.

 To generate a creative on a user's browser.